Jeremy Corbyn has inspired change in Labour, now Smith should be trusted to carry it forwards

 I have felt immense relief in leaving the Corbyn camp and joining with Smith.
 We need a strong, organised Labour Party and he is offering that.

 Owen, as a committed, soft left politician can relate to and embrace the needs of a Labour movement that has cried out for change.
 He has seen how the membership feels and responded.
 He is offering policies that sit firmly on the left but the real difference is in what he personally offers.

 His policy is offered in a way that works within the constraints of our political system.
 It’s offered with the support of the majority of MPs who desperately want to represent the entirety of the Labour movement and make a difference to people’s lives.

 Different leaders have different strengths.
 Many agree that Winston Churchill was a good leader in wartime but an abysmal peacetime prime minister.

 Corbyn has been an inspirational force for change, but now we need to continue that change by adopting a leader who can hear the message and move the party onward to electoral success.
 To do that, we all need to admit and put aside our differences and work together.

 We need to to build on the inspiration generated by Corbyn, by entrusting the party to the safe hands of Smith.

-Rachel Garrick is vice chair of Rochester & Strood Labour Party and a trade unionist with Prospect.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Rachel Garrick is vice chair of Rochester & Strood Labour Party and a trade unionist with Prospect.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.